DripEmail/custom-dynamic-weather/README.md

-# Drip Injectable Content Weather Demo
+# Drip Personalized Content Weather Demo

-This is a demonstration of how a backend API might look to integrate with Drip's Injectable Content product feature.
+This is a demonstration of how a backend API might look to integrate with Drip's Personalized Content product feature.

 This API assumes a subscriber with a custom field called `zipcode`, which is then translated into a response containing the weather for that location.